EsportToys/NaturalEdgePan/README.md

 Basic UX common sense tells us that frequently performed tasks should have little cognitive friction, while strongly effectful actions should require conscious intent to activate.

 Both minimap clicking and middle-click drag require a conscious action that interrupt unit control (the former needing to visually confirm where you're clicking, the latter requiring a button to activate), whereas simply moving your cursor against the edge is practically no different than generally manipulating your mouse.
-Yet the effectful auto-panning is assigned to the easy-to-accidentally-trigger edge, while performing the frequently needed stateful adjustment require you to interrupt your current task.
+Yet the effectful auto-panning is assigned to the easy-to-accidentally-trigger edge, while performing the frequently needed stateful adjustment require you to interrupt your current task to click an obscure button.

 This inversion of frequency-of-action vs friction-against-activation leads to unnecessary cognitive burden in the skill acquisition process -- instead of skill-differentiation via expressivity, this is just learning-segregation via cruft.